romangrubic/Snoop-Adverts-Flask/README.md

 ### Structure

 When the user arrives on site, it will see buttons and search bar as a call to action.
 Navigation is centered and is always on top of the screen and has a logo which acts as a link to Home page, Marketplace button where he can see all the adverts sorted by number of views and Add advert where new advert can be added with ease.
-There is also "Top Ad" section where adverts with highest number of views are displayed on a carousel.
+There is also "Most viewed advert" and "Most recent advert" section with 5 of the most viewed or most recent adverts.

 When user goes to Marketplace page, adverts will show up ranked by number of views they have.
 Also, there are only 12 adverts visible per page and a `Go to top` button at the end of the page.
 Adverts are presented as cards with a decent size picture and below their name, number of views, location and price.